Dilijan: Tourism

 Currently, many significant financial and cultural institutions are operating in the town such as the Dilijan regional financial and banking centre, the United World College Dilijan, the Old Dilijan-Tufenkian Centre, the modern building of Dilijan theatre and the Dilijan Museum.
+The central amphitheatre of Dilijan is the venue of many summer festivals and cultural events.

 Dilijan is among the favorite destinations for local and foreign tourists.
 The town has a number of high-class hotels and sanatoriums, allowing the visitors the chance to enjoy the beauty of the National Park as well as the historical sites.

-There are such hotels as Dilijani Tun (4*), Dilijan Resort, Restland Dilijan Hotel (4*), Best Western Paradise (3*), Dill Hill (3*), and others.

 The town is also famous for its mineral curing water fountains.

-The central amphitheatre of Dilijan is the venue of many summer festivals and cultural events.

 In 2017, the Transcaucasian Trail began construction in Dilijan National Park.
 When complete, the trail will span the length of Armenia, from the Armenian-Iranian border and into neighbouring Georgia.
 As of May 2020 there is approximately 100 kilometres of trail within the Dilijan region that is complete and open to hikers, with many routes passing by monasteries in the region.